Essequebo and Demerary Royal Gazette 1811 May 07 | ||||||

 from Eighteen Months to two Years old, of a light brown colour and a white spot

-in the forehead.
+Cash will be given for good Cotton.
 PICKED UP by the Demerary Sloop of War, a PUNT, with a small quantity of Gravel in her.
 The Owner may have her restored by applying at the Office of this Paper, paying the expence of Advertising, and a gratuity to the Seamen who found her.
 May 7th, 1811.
-PUBLIC VENDUES. [heading] [Transcriber's note: no new or modified vendues in this issue.]
+PUBLIC VENDUES.
+[Transcriber's note: no new or modified vendues in this issue.]

 FOR